grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 Before you begin, make sure that Mimir was installed using the mimir-distributed Helm chart.

-1. Add the following configuration to your `custom.yaml` file:
+1. Merge the following configuration to your `custom.yaml` file:

 ```yaml
 mimir: